 When learning from demonstrations, Atari game playing has been attempted with various imitation learning approaches.
-Behavioral Cloning \cite{bain1999framework,ross2011reduction,daftry2016learning} is a standard approach used for imitation learning, where an agent trains a classifier or regressor to replicate an expert's policy by using the demonstrated states and actions as input data for supervised learning.

-Behavioral Cloning from Observation (BCO) \cite{torabi2018behavioral} is a two-phase, iterative imitation learning technique -- first allowing the agent to acquire experience in a self-supervised fashion in a task-independent pre-demonstration phase, which is then used to learn a model for a specific task policy only from state observations of expert demonstrations (without access to actions).
-The self supervision produces an inverse dynamics model to infer actions, given state observations.
+Behavioral cloning (BC) \cite{bain1999framework,ross2011reduction,daftry2016learning} is a class of imitation learning methods, where an agent learns a policy by using the demonstrated states and actions from the expert as input data for supervised learning.
+Behavioral cloning from observation (BCO) \cite{torabi2018behavioral} is a two-phase, iterative imitation learning technique -- first allowing the agent to acquire self-supervised experience in a task-independent pre-demonstration phase, which is then used to learn a model for a specific task policy only from state observations of expert demonstrations (without access to actions).
+The self-supervision produces an inverse dynamics model to infer actions, given state observations.
 This model is then used to infer expert actions from state-only demonstrations.
-The inferred actions along with state information is then used to perform imitation learning for the agent's policy.
+The inferred actions along with state information are then used to perform imitation learning for the agent's policy.
 GAIL \cite{ho2016generative} is an adversarial imitation learning approach trained by alternating the learning updates between a generator policy network and a discriminator network distinguishing between the demonstrated and generated trajectories.
 It achieved state-of-the-art performance for low-dimensional domains.
-BCO shows comparable performance to GAIL on low-dimensional MuJoCo benchamrks \cite{todorov2012mujoco} with increased learning speed.
+BCO shows comparable performance to GAIL on low-dimensional MuJoCo benchmarks \cite{todorov2012mujoco} with increased learning speed.